On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

 \subsection{Unions of Intractable CQs}

 We now discuss unions containing only CQs classified as hard according to Theorem~\ref{theorem:originalDichotomy}.
-In the following, \emph{intractable CQs} refers to self-join-free CQs that are not free-connex.
+Recall that these are called \emph{difficult CQs}, and they are self-join-free CQs and not free-connex.
 The following lemma can be used to identify a CQ on which we can apply Lemma~\ref{lemma:body-homo} or Lemma~\ref{lemma:decision-reduction}.

+\begin{lemma} Let $Q$ be a UCQ.
+There exists a query $Q_1\in Q$ such that for all $Q_i\in Q$ either there is no body-homomorphism from $Q_i$ to $Q_1$ or $Q_1$ and $Q_i$ are body-homomorphically equivalent. \end{lemma} \begin{proof} Consider a longest sequence $(Q^1,\ldots,Q^m)$ of CQs from $Q$ such that for every $2\leq j \leq m$ there is a body-homomorphism from $Q^{j}$ to $Q^{j-1}$, but no body-homomorphism in the opposite direction.
+We claim that $Q_1=Q^m$ satisfies the conditions of the lemma.